 Final Review

 “Transitions: Making Sense of Life’s Changes” offers profound insights into the nature of personal change that can transform how readers experience life’s inevitable transitions.
 Bridges’ framework provides a compassionate and practical approach to navigation change, acknowledging both the challenges and opportunities inherent in transitional periods.

 While the process he describes requires patience and self-reflection, the potential for personal growth and transformation makes this investment worthwhile.

-The book’s greatest strength lies in its ability to normalize the discomfort of transition while providing concrete tools for moving through each phase.
-Bridges’ extensive experience as a consultant and counselor shines through in the practical examples and exercises that make abstract concepts actionable.
+Bridges’ an experienced consultant and counselor shares practical examples and exercises that make abstract concepts actionable.
 Whether you’re facing a career change, relationship transition, or personal transformation, this book offers both comfort and guidance for the journey.

 Rating: 4.6/5